jessemensa/DE_COURSE/python/exchange_rates_etl/Readme.md

-# heycar ETL for Currency Converter
+# ETL for Currency Converter

 This repository contains a simple python script that will allow us to programmatically interact with the 'Exchangerates API" provided in the Challenge allowing us to build an ETL pipeline .